fa-alvarez/python-examples/README.md

 class, they each entered their lists into the computer and emailed them to the professor, who needs to combine them into one, in the order of each student's arrival.
 Jamie emailed a follow-up, saying that her list is in reverse order.
 The combine_lists function combines them into one list as follows: the contents of Drew's list, followed by Jamie's list in reverse order, to get an accurate list of the students as they arrived.

+### file_size.py
+The file_size function receives a tuple to store information about a file: its name, its type and its size in bytes.
+It returns the size in kilobytes (a kilobyte is 1024 bytes) up to 2 decimal places.